 At the Riis Park main building facility, go left through the main entrance.
 The mall area behind provides good fall and winter birding.
 During the '97-'98 winter, Red and White-winged Crossbills frequented the pines bordering the mall and parking lot.
 Scour the territory between the lot and boardwalk, checking the brushy edges.
 The large Riis parking lot on your left can be potentially good for hawk-watching and spectacular songbird flight, particularly the Icterid species.
 Continue on through the playgrounds as an option.
 On your return, go right of the handball courts but along the parking lot sidewalk to the north end (or bay side) of the golf course.
 Turn left along the fence through a tree-lined path.
 At the end, you will come back to 169th street and back into Ft.
 Tilden.
 Scan the areas along the fields and road edges as you make your way to your car.

 #2.
 Start at the fisherman's parking lot at the west end of now closed Dune road, accessible from Rockaway Point Boulevard into Beach 193 rd street.
 The entrance is at the chain link fence near the end before the beach community enclave.
 From the lot, before proceeding into the wooded area at your left, head for the beach for surf species.
 After this, do an about-face and aim for a bar gate past the parking lot.
 Behind the bar, the road forks three ways.
 Take the right-most road.
 This long stretch is quite productive from late summer into autumn.
 Down this path is Battery Bunker West, a former gun emplacement site.
 Overgrowth has converted it into a man-made hill.
 A passable sand trail exist behind this bunker.
 It is quite dense, but nevertheless a worthy walk.
 Follow the sand trail to your right which will intersect the main road.
 Beware of the abundant poison ivy.
 If you opt to go straight on the wide concrete road, you will come upon the second hill -Battery Bunker East.
 The Battery East bunker has stairs that leads to the summit and some exceptional views.

 Past scarce/rare species: Razorbill, Black Brant, King Eider (imm.), Black, Surf, and White-winged Scoters, Common Eider, Golden Eagle, Bald Eagle, Northern Goshawk, Peregrine Falcon, Long-eared Owl, Cave Swallow, Red-headed Woodpecker, Western Kingbird, Ash-Throated Flycatcher, Blue Grosbeak, Eastern Meadowlark, Philadelphia Vireo, Orange-Crowned Warbler, Henslow's Sparrow, Clay-colored Sparrow, Lark Sparrow, Common Redpolls.

 Directions: Exit 11s on the Belt parkway to the Marine Park bridge.
-Pay $1.75 toll.
+Pay $4.00 toll.
 Exit for Breezy Point.
 Stay left and turn left at the first light.
 Enter the Fort Tilden Unit and park in the T4 section for Tour #1 or the Fisherman's parking for tour #2.
 (Please see note below).
 The park is also accessible by the Q35 bus from Nostrand and Flatbush Avenues (IRT subway terminus.); first Q35 stop is in front of the Target store.